IDESS-IT/2023-frontend-dev-exam/README.md

 ## Figma UI
 The Figma UI that will be used as criteria is at this [Figma Prototype Link](https://www.figma.com/proto/OYtfxAZXBGLnlddkU1Yfow/Succession-Planner-for-Review?page-id=0%3A1&type=design&node-id=129-43110&viewport=138%2C100%2C0.48&t=wnRBvrqzljzWzr06-1&scaling=min-zoom).

+## Instructions

+- After Cloning the repository, create a branch with this name format `[lastname-firstname-FE-TEST]`

 ## Documentation